Skip to content

 Links to other research

-1. How does this research differ from other studies in this area, such as the Survey of Noise Attitudes (SoNA) 2014 and the work the CAA are currently undertaking on attitudes to aviation noise?
+How does this research differ from other studies in this area, such as the Survey of Noise Attitudes (SoNA) 2014 and the work that the CAA are currently undertaking on attitudes to aviation noise?

-The Survey of Noise Attitudes (SONA) 2014 was undertaking to understand people’s attitudes to noise from various sources, including from fixed-wing aircraft.
+The Survey of Noise Attitudes (SONA) 2014 was undertaken to understand people’s attitudes to noise from various sources, including from fixed-wing aircraft.
 SONA sampled participants based on their day-time aviation noise exposure, so whilst it asked a few questions relating to night-time aviation noise, there were limits to the conclusions that could be drawn relating to night-time aviation noise; this was a recognised limitation of SONA.

 The Aviation Night Noise Effects (ANNE) study, being undertaken by the Department for Transport (DfT), is focussed on understanding the relationship between night-time aviation noise and sleep disturbance and annoyance.
 To do this, it samples participants based on their night-time aviation noise exposure.
 This means any findings from the study will be specific to the night-time period.